 ADAA Principles of Professional Ethics

-"To advance the careers of dental assistants and to promote the dental assisting profession in matters of education, legislation, credentialing and professional activities which enhance the delivery of quality dental health care to the public."
+"To advance the careers of dental assistants and to advocate for the dental assisting profession in matters of education, professional activities, credentialing and legislation.
+To promote the ideals and growth of the Association which aid in the accessibility and delivery of quality oral health care to the public."

 Dental Assistants Oath

 In my practice as a dental assistant, I affirm my commitment to improve the oral health of the public, and to promote high standards of quality dental care.
 I shall faithfully respect the Principles of Professional Ethics by the profession.

 I pledge to continually improve my professional knowledge and skills, and to uphold the highest standards of professional competence and personal conduct in the interests of the dental assisting profession and the public I serve.